-TAMU Fellowships - The University provides certain fellowships (Regents, Merit) to a very limited number of the most highly qualified graduate applicants.
-Applicants for these fellowships must be nominated by their prospective advisor(s) before deadlines each semester by the Office of Graduate Studies.
+TAMU Fellowships – The University provides certain fellowships (Regents, Merit) to a very limited number of the most highly qualified graduate applicants.
+Applicants for these fellowships must be nominated by their prospective advisor(s) before deadlines each semester by the Office of Graduate and Professional Studies.
 In most cases, these fellowships are awarded only for the first year of graduate study.
 The student and their advisor(s) then are responsible for securing funding for the balance of the student’s academic and research program.

 Other Fellowships – Students in the final stages of their research program may qualify for a Tom Slick fellowship, administered by the College of Agriculture and Life Sciences; see your advisor(s) for details.
 Certain other research fellowships may be available from agencies and foundations outside of the University.
 These programs require that the student prepare a research proposal in conjunction with their prospective advisor(s).
 Contact your advisor(s) for guidelines on submission.